Skip to content

 • Suppressions: .bundler-audit.yml lists GHSAs we’ve intentionally deferred.
 Each entry carries an exposure analysis and a re-evaluate date — when you see a new advisory in CI output, either upgrade or add a justified suppression with the same shape; never silence one with a bare GHSA id and no comment.

 • Why diff-only at all?
-The full rubocop / rubycritic reports surface thousands of pre-existing offenses that nobody is going to fix mid-feature.
-Pronto narrows the feedback to “things this branch introduced”, which is what you actually want during code review.
+A full reek / rubycritic report surfaces a large pre-existing backlog that nobody is going to fix mid-feature.
+The runner narrows feedback to things the branch touched.

 Local usage: